 This class is intended for an agile team to improve their user stories relating to prioritization, estimation, splitting stories, organizing, and making sure that they are refined and ready for the development sprints.
 This includes breaking them down from epic to feature to stories and eliciting the acceptance criteria.

-Participants should bring their initiative or epic to break down into user stories or they can use a case study provided.
+Participants can bring their initiative or epic to break down into user stories or use a provided case study.